 The Department of Philosophy offers a BA in Philosophy and minors in Philosophy and in Ethics.
 Students who qualify may be awarded Departmental Distinction upon graduation.

 Bachelor of Arts With a Major in Philosophy

-The BA degree requires at least 30 semester hours in the department, including at least 21 semester hours of advanced work (courses 3000 and above).
-The 30 hours must include PHIL 1301 (Elementary Logic), 3351 (History of Western Philosophy: Ancient), 3352 (History of Western Philosophy: Modern) and at least one course from the sequence PHIL 3310–3319.
+The philosophy major requires at least 30 semester hours of coursework in philosophy, including at least 21 hours in advanced (3000-level or above) courses.
+The 30 hours must include PHIL 1301 – Elementary Logic; PHIL 3351 – History of Western Philosophy (Ancient); PHIL 3352 – History of Western Philosophy (Modern); and at least one course from the sequence PHIL 3310–3319.

 Departmental distinction is awarded to philosophy majors graduating with at least a 3.5 GPA in philosophy and who successfully complete a writing project under the guidance of a faculty member.

 The philosophy minor requires at least 15 semester hours of coursework in philosophy, including at least 9 hours in advanced (3000-level or above) courses.
 The 15 hours must include at least one of PHIL 3351 – History of Western Philosophy (Ancient) or PHIL 3352 – History of Western Philosophy (Modern).
 It is recommended that each student minoring in philosophy take one of the department’s general introductory courses.